Defined benefit and final salary pensions

 Final salary pensions – taking a lump sum

-When you retire, the government rewards you for saving into a pension by allowing you to take 25% of your savings completely free of tax.
+When you retire, the government rewards you for saving into a pension by allowing you to take 25% of your savings completely tax-free.
 This is commonly called a lump sum, and taking it will reduce the amount of income you receive from your pension.

 You will need to contact your pension scheme to find out how much lump sum you will get from your final salary pension.